MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_correctable_error_status.md

 ### -field DUMMYSTRUCTNAME.ReceiverError

+A single bit that indicates that a receiver error has occurred.

 ### -field DUMMYSTRUCTNAME.Reserved1

+Reserved.

 ### -field DUMMYSTRUCTNAME.BadTLP

+A single bit that indicates that a bad transaction layer packet (TLP) error has occurred.

 ### -field DUMMYSTRUCTNAME.BadDLLP

+A single bit that indicates that a bad data link layer packet (DLLP) error has occurred.

 ### -field DUMMYSTRUCTNAME.ReplayNumRollover

+A single bit that indicates that the counter that counts the number of times the retry buffer has been re-transmitted has rolled over.

 ### -field DUMMYSTRUCTNAME.Reserved2

+Reserved.

 ### -field DUMMYSTRUCTNAME.ReplayTimerTimeout

+A single bit that indicates that the replay timer has timed out.

 ### -field DUMMYSTRUCTNAME.AdvisoryNonFatalError

+A single bit that indicates that an advisory non-fatal error has occurred.

 ### -field DUMMYSTRUCTNAME.CorrectedInternalError